 I was impressed by this sculpture called Open Construction by Jorge Oteiza.

 Visually, it is supposed to connect with Eduardo Chillada’s Comb of the Wind sculpture on the other end of the San Sebastian’s bay.
-Unfortunately, that piece was under renovation during our visit.
+Unfortunately, that piece of artwork was under renovation during our visit.

 YOU MIGHT ALSO LIKE: SFMOMA: Modern Art in a New Setting